 Without hesitation and I picked theater and I’ve never looked back with regret.
-Currently my activities are mostly scholastic and volunteer based.
-There is not sense getting into them because although I find these things exciting I’m struggling to find the words to make “imputing data for statistical analysis” sound exciting.
+Currently, my activities are mostly scholastic and volunteer-based.
+There is no sense getting into them because although I find these things exciting I’m struggling to find the words to make “imputing data for statistical analysis” sound exciting.
 Oh, and the gym.
 I’ve been there a few times before as well.

 How do you balance your ‘real’ daily life with social media popularity?

 Hahaha.
 A social life?
 Good one.
 The balance for me is pretty easy because I don’t really have a social life.
 I spend about 10 hours a day at school and then come home and read comics, watch TV, or work on my thesis.
 I would say that I probably get out to seem my friends once a month or so and that might be pushing it.
 And this isn’t meant to be an “oh, poor Mike” pity party.

 I choose to stay secluded because I’m extremely introverted and tend to have a bit more social anxiety than you might expect.
 On top of that my studies are currently the most important aspect of my life and take up the majority of my time.
 That’s what makes having a page so special.
 I get to share all these wonderful things with all these wonderful people and I can do it between classes and I don’t have to break out in a rash because I’m in the same room as them.

 One superhero you would want to spend a weekend in Mexico with, and why?

 I would have to say Aquaman.
 I feel like I could really relate to that guy.
 I feel like a lot of geeks could really relate to that guy.
 Aquaman is essentially the geek of the comic book world.
 He is constantly being picked on, getting made fun of, and he is continually underestimated.